 Proposal Shareholder Proposal Anticipated Vote Frequency of Elections Electing all directors annually.
 For Uncontested Elections Voting management nominees, unless the nominee lacks independence or focus, has had chronic absences or presents other material concerns to the detriment of the effectiveness of the board.
-For ror Majority Voting Allowing majority voting unless incumbent directors must resign if they do not receive a majority vote in an uncontested election.
-For TOI Cumulative Voting Allowing cumulative voting unless the company proviously edented a majority Allowing cumulative voting unless the company previously adopted a majority voting policy.
+For Majority Voting Allowing majority voting unless incumbent directors must resign if they do not receive a majority vote in an uncontested election.
+For Cumulative Voting Allowing cumulative voting unless the company previously adopted a majority voting policy.
 For Changes in Board Structure Changing the board structure, such as the process for vacancies or director nominations, or the board size, unless there is an indication that the change is an anti-takeover device, or it diminishes shareholder rights.
-For Stock Ownership Requiring directors to own company shares.
-X Against Contested Elections The qualifications of nominees on both slates, management track record and strategic plan for enhancing shareholder value, and company financial performance Case-bygenerally will be considered when voting nominees in a contested election.
-X Case
+For Stock Ownership Requiring directors to own company shares. х Against Contested Elections The qualifications of nominees on both slates, management track record and strategic plan for enhancing shareholder value, and company financial performance generally will be considered when voting nominees in a contested election.
+X Case-by- Case